Paul Koretz

-Paul Koretz (born April 3, 1955) is an American politician, who served as a member of the Los Angeles City Council for the 5th district from 2009 to 2022.
+Paul Koretz (born April 3, 1955) is an American politician, who served as a member of the Los Angeles City Council for the 5th district from 2009 until he was term-limited in 2022.
 He was previously a member of the California State Assembly and the West Hollywood City Council.

 Early life and career

 Koretz earned a bachelor's degree in history from UCLA in 1979, where he was a founder of the "Bruin Democrats".
-While he was a student at UCLA during the 1970s, he was defeated for a seat on the Los Angeles Unified School District Board of Education.
-Koretz then served as an aide to then-Los Angeles City Councilmember Zev Yaroslavsky in 1975, and then served as an aide to Los Angeles City Councilmember Marvin Braude in 1984.
-After his marriage to Gail, the Koretz family moved less than a mile away from his parents' home to an area where his father originally lived upon moving to Los Angeles.
+While still a student at UCLA in the 1970s, he ran and was defeated for a seat on the Los Angeles Unified School District Board of Education.
+After graduation, Koretz worked as an aide to former Los Angeles City Councilmember Zev Yaroslavsky in 1975, and next as an aide to Los Angeles City Councilmember Marvin Braude in 1984.

+After his marriage, he and his wife, Gail, moved less than a mile away from his parents' home to an area where his father lived upon immigrating to Los Angeles in 1939 after escaping Nazi Germany.
+Koretz cites his experience growing up as the son of an immigrant parent who worked as a waiter and union member of the Hotel and Restaurant Employees Union as one of his biggest influences.

 City of West Hollywood

 In 1984, Koretz supported the creation of the City of West Hollywood from what was then unincorporated Los Angeles County.
-Koretz campaigned for the City's incorporation while managing the City Council campaign of Alan Viterbi and served as Viterbi's deputy after his election.
+Koretz campaigned for the city's incorporation while managing the City Council campaign of Alan Viterbi and served as Viterbi's deputy after his election.
 Upon Viterbi's retirement in 1988, Koretz was elected to the West Hollywood City Council.